jorik41/siemens-module-simulator/README.md

 Test plans can be represented as JSON and executed directly from the GUI.
-Use the **JSON Editor** button in the *Run* frame to open a helper that validates syntax as you type and offers quick templates for modules, tests, and steps.
+Use the **JSON Editor** button in the *Run* frame to open a helper that validates syntax as you type, suggests field names, supports Tab-based auto-completion, and offers quick templates for modules, tests, and steps.
 Modify the JSON as needed and press **Run** to execute it against the currently connected PLC.
 Plans can also be saved to or loaded from disk using the standard file dialogs.